Siddique Khan Baloch: Political career

-He was re-elected to the National Assembly as independent candidate from Constituency NA-154 (Lodhran-I) in 2013 Pakistani general election.
-He joined PML-N after winning the election.
-In August 2015, he was unseated after he was declared disqualified to continue in office because of fake degree case.
-In October 2015, Supreme Court of Pakistan order by-polls in the constituency and allowed Baloch to contest.
-He received 86,177 votes and defeated Jahangir Khan Tareen.
+He was re-elected to the National Assembly as independent candidate from Constituency NA-154 (Lodhran-I) in the 2013 Pakistani general election.
+He received 86,177 votes and defeated Jahangir Khan Tareen, a candidate of Pakistan Tehreek-e-Insaf (PTI).
 In the same election, he was re-elected to the Provincial Assembly of Punjab as an independent candidate from Constituency PP-210 (Lodhran-IV).
-He received 32,712 votes and defeated Rana Mohamamd Aslam Khan, a candidate of PML-N. In October 2015, he was disqualified as member of the National Assembly.
+He received 32,712 votes and defeated Rana Mohammad Aslam Khan, a candidate of PML-N. He decided to vacate his provincial seat and joined PML-N after winning the election.

+In August 2015, he was unseated after he was declared disqualified to continue in office because of a fake degree case.
+In October 2015, the Supreme Court of Pakistan order by-polls in the constituency and allowed Baloch to contest.

-He ran for the seat of the National Assembly as a candidate of PML-N from Constituency NA-154 (Lodhran-I) in by-polls held in December 2015, but was unsuccessful by over 35,000 votes.
+He ran for the seat of the National Assembly as a candidate of PML-N from NA-154 (Lodhran-I) in by-polls held in December 2015, but was unsuccessful.
+He received 99,933 votes and was defeated by Jahangir Tareen, a candidate of PTI.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-227 (Lodhran-IV) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from PP-227 (Lodhran-IV) in the 2018 Punjab provincial election.
+He also contested the 2018 Pakistani general election from NA-161 Lodhran-II as a candidate of PML-N, but was unsuccessful.
+He received votes and was defeated by Mian Muhammad Shafiq, a candidate of PTI.

+He was re-elected to the National Assembly from NA-155 Lodhran-II as a candidate of PML-N in the 2024 Pakistani general election.
+He received 117,687.
+Ties and defeated Jahangir Tareen, a candidate of Istehkam-e-Pakistan Party (IPP).